 The Risk Management Framework (RMF) is the “common information security framework” for the federal government and its contractors.
-The stated goals of RMF are:
+The stated goals of RMF are to:

-Through implementation of RMF, federal agencies can achieve compliance with policy directives such as the Federal Information Security Management Act (FISMA), and Office of Management and Budget (OMB) Circular A-130 .
+Through implementation of RMF, federal agencies can achieve compliance with policy directives such as the Federal Information Security Modernization Act (FISMA), and Office of Management and Budget (OMB) Circular A-130 .

 RMF effectively transforms traditional Certification and Accreditation (C&A) programs into a six-step life cycle process consisting of:

 3. Implementation of security controls

 The National Institute of Standards and Technology (NIST), in partnership with the Joint Task Force Transformation Initiative (JTFTI), has developed a series of publications that provide detailed guidance on RMF implementation, categorization, security controls, etc.

 - NIST Special Publication (SP) 800-37 (Rev. 2) – contains detailed guidance on the RMF roles, responsibilities, and life cycle process